mattwigway/jupyterlab_colorblind/README.md

 Once installed in JupyterLab, selecting a color-blindness mode under View -> Color-Blindness Simulation will transform all images to versions that simulate the type of color-blindness selected.
 Color-blindness affects a significant proportion of the population, making many data displays inaccessible to them.
 Almost 8\% of Caucasian males are affected by red-green color blindness, with females and other racial groups less affected (Machado, Oliveira, and Fernandes, 2009).

+## Installation

+In JupyerLab, click on extensions in the left panel, then search for `@mattwigway/jupyterlab_colorblind`.

 ## Credits

 The matrix color transformations come from Machado, Oliveira, and Fernandes, 2009, using the computed matrices [they posted on the companion website for the article](https://www.inf.ufrgs.br/~oliveira/pubs_files/CVD_Simulation/CVD_Simulation.html).
 All color-blindness simulations assume maximum severity of colorblindness.
 The idea to apply color-blindness filters using SVG filters in CSS comes from [RGBlind](https://www.rgblind.se/).
 The relative frequency of different types of color blindness is based on [Color Oracle](https://colororacle.org/).

-## Prerequisites

-* JupyterLab

-## Installation

-In JupyerLab, click on extensions in the left panel, then search for `@mattwigway/jupyterlab_colorblind`.

 ## Development